 • You pay exactly the same (sometimes even less thanks to our discounts).

-• We receive a small commission that we reinvest in continuing to work,
+• We receive a small commission that we reinvest in researching, improving, and publishing free guides.

 • You get the same price, we can continue creating independent content,